Aliases for SUN2 Gene

 GeneCards Summary for SUN2 Gene

 SUN2 (Sad1 And UNC84 Domain Containing 2) is a Protein Coding gene.
-Diseases associated with SUN2 include chronic fatigue syndrome and emerinopathy.
-Among its related pathways are Cell Cycle, Mitotic and Meiosis.
-GO annotations related to this gene include identical protein binding and lamin binding.
-An important paralog of this gene is SUN5.
+Diseases associated with SUN2 include Emery-Dreifuss Muscular Dystrophy and Emery-Dreifuss Muscular Dystrophy 7, Autosomal Dominant.
+Among its related pathways are Meiosis and Cell Cycle, Mitotic.
+Gene Ontology (GO) annotations related to this gene include identical protein binding and lamin binding.
+An important paralog of this gene is SUN1.

-Component of SUN-protein-containing multivariate complexes also called LINC complexes which link the nucleoskeleton and cytoskeleton by providing versatile outer nuclear membrane attachment sites for cytoskeletal filaments.
+As a component of the LINC (LInker of Nucleoskeleton and Cytoskeleton) complex, involved in the connection between the nuclear lamina and the cytoskeleton.
+The nucleocytoplasmic interactions established by the LINC complex play an important role in the transmission of mechanical forces across the nuclear envelope and in nuclear movement and positioning.
 Specifically, SYNE2 and SUN2 assemble in arrays of transmembrane actin-associated nuclear (TAN) lines which are bound to F-actin cables and couple the nucleus to retrograde actin flow during actin-dependent nuclear movement.
 Required for interkinetic nuclear migration (INM) and essential for nucleokinesis and centrosome-nucleus coupling during radial neuronal migration in the cerebral cortex and during glial migration.
+Required for nuclear migration in retinal photoreceptor progenitors implicating association with cytoplasmic dynein-dynactin and kinesin motor complexes, and probably B-type lamins; SUN1 and SUN2 seem to act redundantly.
+The SUN1/2:KASH5 LINC complex couples telomeres to microtubules during meiosis; SUN1 and SUN2 seem to act at least partial redundantly.
 Anchors chromosome movement in the prophase of meiosis and is involved in selective gene expression of coding and non-coding RNAs needed for gametogenesis.
 Required for telomere attachment to nuclear envelope and gametogenesis.
 May also function on endocytic vesicles as a receptor for RAB5-GDP and participate in the activation of RAB5.